 The only color Michael injects into this outfit comes from his crimson red textured silk tie, worn when Michael confronts Frankie Pentangeli at his family’s estate and upon returning to Las Vegas in January 1959 after his disastrous New Year’s Eve in Havana.

 For his mother’s funeral later in 1959, Michael wears the same solid black tie that he wore in Havana for New Year’s Eve.
 The monochromatic look of Michael draped in all black with just a hint of frosty white from his shirt communicates the character’s increasingly cold heart.
 His decision to embrace his brother Fredo is warmly welcomed by the family, but our black-suited protagonist’s frosty glare and the obvious pragmatism that went into his decision tells the audience that this isn’t personal, it’s business.

-Michael appears to have at least two wristwatches in The Godfather Part II, a yellow gold watch and a silver-toned watch with a plain white dial that he appears to be wearing here, based on the steel bracelet.
+Michael appears to have at least two wristwatches in The Godfather Part II, a yellow gold watch (speculated to be an Omega Constellation) and a silver-toned watch with a plain white dial that he appears to be wearing here, based on the steel bracelet.
 His only other piece of jewelry is the plain gold wedding ring on his left hand.